NervanaSystems/ngraph-python/doc/proposals/op_containers.md

 - `cudnn_recurrent_cell_standard_type: lstm`

 ### Implementation

+_NOTE: Most of this is now deprecated by work with Evren on the serialization/containers joint effort_

 Let's look at an example container implementation in Python (or at least, Python if Python had proper datatypes and types)::